vinaykudari/leetcode/README.md

 Python solutions for leetcode problems, organized based on question number and concepts tagged by commit message

 # searching

+## search by problem
+Use Github's new feature 'Go to File' and search by problem or problem number, if I had solved it you can find the file

+## search by concept
 Problems are comitted with concept type as a message, we can fetch questions related to a concept by running ```git log``` in root directory <br />